My philosophy is simple…ethics and honesty are important and these traits shall be integrated into the day to day lives of all Ensemble Associates.

 Every Associate on our team is expected to follow a set of principles that we call the Ensemble Difference.
 These principles help our Associates to not only understand what we expect as an employer, but also what kind of behavior to expect from our leadership team in support of their role.

-We are committed to conducting business activities in full compliance with all applicable Federal and State laws, rules, and regulations, and payor requirements with an emphasis on preventing fraud and abuse and we count on you to let us know if an activity causes you concern.
+We are committed to conducting business activities in full compliance with all applicable Federal and State laws, rules, and regulations.
+Our commitment extends to payor requirements with an emphasis on preventing fraud and abuse

 Purpose of the Ensemble Compliance Program